goFrendiAsgard/zaruba/docs/core-concept/project/project-anatomy.md

     saveLog: true                   # wether to save log or not
 ```

-For more information/detail behaviors of each properties, please visit their respective documentations:
+For more information/detail behaviors of each property, please visit their respective documentations:

 * [includes](./includes.md)
 * [configs (project-configs)](./project-configs.md)
 * [envs (project-configs)](./project-envs.md)
 * [tasks](./task/README.md)

 Zaruba is capable to generate tasks and other resources.
-You can generate [tasks for existing applications](../../use-cases/add-runner-for-existing-application/README.md) or you can generate [new application along with it's task runner](../../use-cases/generate-new-application/README.md).
+You can generate [tasks for existing applications](../../use-cases/add-runner-for-existing-application/README.md) or a [new application along with it's task runner](../../use-cases/generate-new-application/README.md).

 # Other Resources

 Any non zaruba scripts resources are considered as `other resources`.
 They can ba your application source code, Dockerfile, static files, etc.

-Just like zaruba scripts, Zaruba can also help you generate some of those resources.
-Currently Zaruba can help you [generate new applications](../../use-cases/generate-new-application/README.md), [deployments](../../use-cases/generate-new-application/add-application-deployment.md), or other [third party services](../../use-cases/add-third-party-service/README.md).
+Zaruba can also help you generate some of those resources.

+You can generate [new applications](../../use-cases/generate-new-application/README.md), [deployments](../../use-cases/generate-new-application/add-application-deployment.md), or other [third party services](../../use-cases/add-third-party-service/README.md).